IT3038C/IT3038C.github.io/docs/week-6.md

 console.log("Server listening on port 3000");
 ```

-Now, we’ll add another path on to our web server that can include anything we want.
+Now, we'll add another path on to our web server that can include anything we want.
 How about we add a /sysinfo path and serve some system information to it.
-I want sysinfo to return information about the OS, so I’m going to include the `require("OS")` module.
-I’m also going to add the IP module to get our IP address.
+I want sysinfo to return information about the OS, so I'm going to include the `require("OS")` module.
+I'm also going to add the IP module to get our IP address.

 ```js
 const http = require("http");